 1. The UK is ranked #1 in the world for animal welfare standards

-It shares this title with Austria, Switzerland and New Zealand, according to the World Animal Protection Index, which uses countries commitments to protect their animals and improve welfare to rank them.
+It shares this title with Austria, Switzerland, Netherlands, Denmark and Sweden according to the World Animal Protection Index, which uses countries commitments to protect their animals and improve welfare to rank them.

 2. UK farming practices are known to be some of the most sustainable and environmentally friendly in the world